electricimp/Usb/drivers/HIDKeyboard/README.md

 This class uses special function that processes native keyboard scan codes to application specific values.

-The [example](./US-ASCII.table.nut) of this processor may be a function that converts the native key codes to language specific codes.
+The [example](./US-ASCII.table.nut) of this processor can be a function that converts the native key codes to language specific codes.

 | Parameter | Type | Description |